Processing End-User Subject Access Requests (SAR)

 Step 2: Create a Project and Add Data Sources

-- Create projects in the Sensitive Data Analysis module to define the scope of the data to be considered for requests.
+- Create projects in Sensitive Data Governance to define the scope of the data to be considered for requests.

 A project allows you to select an inventory to use for compliance-related requests.